 Ever dogged, she brings it with her to Calcutta and keeps working on it in Alok's house; when he doesn't entirely recognize it, she quietly unravels it with both resignation and hope, as seen in the exchange with his niece below.

-Suchitra Sen is not my favorite Bengali actress by a long shot but she commands this film so well—as she should, given the script.
+Suchitra Sen is not my favorite Bengali actress, but she commands this film so well—as she should, given the script.
 As usual, her pairing with Uttam works best as they contrast one another in between the passages of sweet togetherness.
 As Roma becomes more and more desperate to cure Alok, restore their relationship, and maintain her self-respect, Uttam keeps a tight lid on any temptation to be crazy and puts his characters' confusion onto his face in ways that makes sense in their two different contexts.
 Initially Alok shows fear and gratitude, but later he is smug before his curiosity takes over and he realizes Roma's strangeness has something to do with the time in his life he cannot remember.

 * I asked twitter for movies in which the woman is the stalker in "stalking=love" and got the following answers in addition to Aiyyaa: Chaahat, Pyar Tune Kya Kiya, Darling, Gupt, Pyaar Ki Jeet, Khalnayika, Ohm Shanthi Oshaana, Shraddha, Julie Ganapathi.